Where the car was born

 Time Travel Turtle was a guest of Baden-Wurttemberg and DB Bahn but the opinions, over-written descriptions and bad jokes are his own.

-15 thoughts on “Where the car was born”
+15 thoughts on “Visiting the Mercedes-Benz Museum”

 • The whole experience is so enjoyable – I absolutely love the design of the museum.
 I was a bit overwhelmed by all the exhibits and information but it would be heaven for a car nut.
 You could spend hours listening to the audioguide about all the different makes and models.